+Welcome to another update on our moving home saga.
 There are many passages in the bible that talk about your heart and attitude towards God as being the most important thing, and that it affects every other aspect of your life.
-Two passage have been jumping out at me like this the last few days:
+Two passages have been jumping out at me like this the last few days:

 - Location – with Rob now working over in Doncaster and us attending church over there, the 45-50 minute drive is getting too much.
 It would be so much better to be able to use that time for something more productive (more family time, time with friends, sleeping!) and to save money on petrol that we could use for other ministries (have more people round for meals etc).